-The Institute of Islamic Studies, organized a Round Table Discussion on “Countering Violent Extremism”at Balay Kalinaw, UP-Diliman on October 4, 2017.
-The RTD was in partnership by Department of Cultural Affairs, US Embassy – Manila and participated by various sectors representing government and non-government organizations, community leaders, interfaith community, and students from the University.
+The Institute of Islamic Studies organized the Round Table Discussion “Countering Violent Extremism”at Balay Kalinaw, UP-Diliman on October 4, 2017.
+The RTD was in partnership with the Department of Cultural Affairs, US Embassy – Manila and attended by representatives of government and non-government organizations, community leaders, the interfaith community and students from the University.

-The discussion on ‘how to work together as a community to address the issues on religious violent extremism’ is the main theme of the RTD.
-Dr. Mohamed Elsanousi the lecturer of the event said, “this are issues that law enforcement and Government cannot handle them alone, it has to be collaborated efforts”.
-He adds, “we see youth in our communities are recruit by terrorist group to go and fight, we see the element of radicalization in our community… it is a role of us to play”.
+The discussion on how to work together as a community to address issues of violent extremism was the main theme of the program.
+Resource speaker, Dr. Mohamed Elsanousi argued, “These are issues that law enforcement and government cannot handle alone.”
+Rather they need to be addressed by “collaborative efforts.”
+He adds, “We see youth in our communities recruited by terrorist groups to go and figh; we see elements of radicalization in our community.”

-On the open forum, Prof. Julkipli Wadi voice out that the safe space initiatives may work on a stable democratic country but not in a country wherein there is the lack of democracy and presence of authoritative government.
-To the issues of radicalization, he point out that misunderstanding is entrench to human nature, that there is no problem of being radical as long as the method of expressing is not through violence.
-The only problem now is that those radicalize people were able to access firearms from what Prof. Wadi called as “Big Powers”.
-Thus, he asserts that the only way to stop violent extremism is to regulate or reduce the exportation of firearms and hegemony in other Muslim countries.
+During the open forum, Prof. Julkipli Wadi voiced out that the Safe Space Initiatives may work in a stable democratic country but not in one with an authoritarian government.
+On the issue of radicalization, he pointed out that misunderstanding was entrenched in human nature, that there was no problem with being radical so long as the method of expression was not through violence.
+Prof. Wadi furthered that the only problem was that radicalized elements were able to access firearms from what he called the “Big Powers”.
+He asserted that the only way to stop violent extremism was to reduce the exportation of firearms prevent hegemony in Muslim countries

-In the end, Dr. Elsanousi greatly emphasize the significant of interfaith dialogue, bridging trust and relationship and religious freedom among Muslim community.
-He end with a statement that “attack of one religion is attack on all”.
+As parting words, Dr. Elsanousi greatly emphasized the significance of interfaith dialogue, bridging trust, good relationships and religious freedom among Muslim and non-Muslim communities.
+He ended with the statement, “an attack of one religion is an attack on all.”